ethereum/web3.py/docs/contributing.rst

 The parent ``/integration`` directory houses some common configuration shared across all client tests, whereas the ``/go_ethereum`` directory houses common code to be shared across geth-specific provider tests.
-Though the setup run configurations exist across the different files within ``/tests/integration``, our integration module tests are written across different files within ``/web3/_utils/module_testing``.
+Though the setup and run configurations exist across the different files within ``/tests/integration``, our integration module tests are written across different files within ``/web3/_utils/module_testing``.

 * :file:`common.py` files within the client directories contain code that is shared across all provider tests (http, ipc, and ws).
 This is mostly used to override tests that span